Brand engagement – the great self-delusion of the ad industry

 I have written before about the role that brands can play in modern society.
 They are amongst the most effective influencers of public opinion and human behaviour.
 They have a power that politicians and governments can only dream about.
 With the exception of catastrophic events such as war, famine, disease and natural disasters, they can effect human behaviour more than almost anything else.
 Every day brands persuade millions of people to buy their products and services.
 We should be using that influence to change the way the world consumes.
 It is absolutely possible to be meaningful and profitable – just take a look at Patagonia, a brand that has tripled its profits since 2008 on a high profile ethical platform.

-Most ad agency CEOs will claim their companies are built around creating purpose but it’s mostly just rhetoric to suit the current narrative.
+Most ad agency CEOs claim that their businesses are built around creating purpose but it’s mostly just rhetoric to suit the current narrative.
 Genuinely meaningful brand strategy remains the preserve of a handful of progressive agencies, almost all of which are small and privately owned.
 Most of the major ad groups, who control the strategies of many of the world’s leading brands, are too cumbersome and entrenched and a long way behind.

 That said, I recently stumbled upon Havas Media’s Meaningful Brands Index (MBI).
 It’s not perfect but it is a welcome step in the right direction by an organisation with genuine global clout.

 The MBI is an acknowledgement that meaningfulness in advertising is conspicuous by its absence.
 Central to it are the findings that only 20% of brands make a significant positive effect on people’s wellbeing and that most people would not care if 73% of the world’s brands simply disappeared.
-The evidence is clear – no matter how much ad agencies convince themselves about the meaning of brands they don’t actually mean much to anybody else.
+The evidence is clear – no matter how much ad agencies convince themselves about the meaning of brands they don’t actually mean much to anybody.